aiven/devportal/docs/tutorials/talk-to-kafka.rst

 Consumer group is the logical grouping of consumers.
 In Kafka, the consumer(s) must belong to a consumer group, even if it's the default consumer group.
 For a Kafka cluster with multiple nodes, consumers within the same consumer group can exist on different nodes.

-In this section, we'll explore different setups for consuming messages based on number of consumers and consumer groups:

 1 topic : 1 partition : 1 consumer : 1 consumer group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~